 Okay.
 I want everyone who thinks that the GREATEST classic western movie ever made was, is, and always will be: “The Good, The Bad and The Ugly”.
 Come on now.
 Raise your hands.
 You know it – I know it.
 So, come on now…don’t be shy.
 You know you want to.
 Yeah…..THERE you go.
 Much better.
 Huh?
 Wait a second!
 Wait just a second!
 Terry Lynn!
 Don’t make me come over there and kick your backside!
 You get that hand up!
 Ahhhhhhh….there….much better.
 Much better.
 Now…let’s continue, shall we?
 Continue reading LEE VAN CLEEF – “Angel Eyes”: Part I Tribute to “THE GOOD, THE BAD, and THE UGLY” (charcoal on carbon)

 I have many friends from foreign countries, many friends, and almost every one has told me over and over again: “Mark.
 You have no idea how much Hollywood has influenced the culture, even our culture.”, so says my friend Bernardo from Croatia, Flavio from Italy, Gaurav from India, and Malkiv from Bulgaria.
 All of these gentlemen are near my age to slightly younger, and they all have a passion for the iconic actors and actresses of Hollywood yesteryear.
 And their favorites mostly come from the old, great westerns.
-Continue reading JOHN WAYNE in “RIO BRAVO” – Tribute in portraiture of an American Icon
+Continue reading JOHN WAYNE in “RIO BRAVO” – Tribute in portraiture to an American Icon